aethrvmn/Black-Scholes-Model/README.md

 (We could just skip this step since the variables would simply get replaced, but it is easier during working to just clear everything.
-There were many instances where we unknowingly used variables that we didn\'t replace and were puzzled at the plots no changing etc.)
+There were many instances where we unknowingly used variables that we didn't replace and were puzzled at the plots no changing etc.)

 ``` python
 del option, stock_price, exercise_price, interest, variance, volatility, walk, time_range, time, expiration_date